Va. Republicans to choose nominee to face Rep. Spanberger in Trump district

 Two of the six Republicans competing in the nominating convention are state lawmakers: Nicholas J. Freitas, a former Army Green Beret, and John J. McGuire III, a former Navy SEAL.
 Among the others, Andrew Knaggs, a former Defense Department official in the Trump administration, and Tina Ramirez, founder of an international nonprofit, have raised the most money and have the strongest campaign organizations.
 Peter Greenwald, a retired Navy commander and high school teacher, and Jason Roberge, a Coast Guard veteran, round out the field.

 The 7th District runs from Culpeper through Chesterfield and Henrico County down to rural Southside Virginia.
-Analysts say Republicans must convince voters in the district who may be turned off by President Trump that they should still vote for a Republican for Congress over Spanberger.
+Analysts say Republicans must convince voters in the district who may be turned off by Trump that they should still vote for a Republican for Congress over Spanberger.

 So far, Freitas and McGuire have jousted over their votes in the House of Delegates and embraced Trump, a strategy that analysts say could hurt them in the fall, depending on how residents feel about the president’s response to the coronavirus pandemic and the economy.

-Independent rating agencies say the district will be a toss-up or lean Democrat in the November, and national parties and political action committees have already reserved millions of dollars in airtime for campaign ads.
+Independent rating agencies say the district will be a toss-up or lean Democrat in November, and national parties and political action committees have reserved millions of dollars in airtime for campaign ads.

 “When affluent white suburbs and rural areas turn Democratic, there’s something really wrong with the Republican Party, and they need to find a way to recapture those voters,” Rozell said.
 “They have not done a good job of that in this district.”